mariadb-corporation/MaxScale/Tutorials/Notification-Service.md

 	feedback_url=https://enterprise.mariadb.com/feedback/post
 	feedback_user_info=x-y-z-w

-The activation code that will be provided by MariaDB corp upon request by the customer and it shlud be put in feedback_user_info.
+The activation code that will be provided by MariaDB corp upon request by the customer and it should be put in feedback_user_info.

 Example:
 feedback_user_info=0467009f-b04d-45b1-a77b-b6b2ec9c6cf4